buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 # Appendix A. Changes since RFC6724

-* Update to default preference table moving 6to4 address block 2002::/16 to de-preference status in line with {{RFC7526}}
+* Update to default preference table moving 6to4 address block 2002::/16 to de-preference status in line with {{RFC7526}},
 * Change the default address selection to move fc00::/7 to preference 30, above legacy IPv4,
-* Change ::ffff:0:0/96 to preference 20.
+* Change ::ffff:0:0/96 to preference 20,
+* Add section relating to Happy Eyeballs,
+* Change section 5.5 to require interface prefix tracking.

 --- back